thesourabh/monitor-plus/README.md

 # Monitor+

-An under construction Android application to monitor and control your PC.
+Monitor+ is an under construction Android application to monitor and control your PC.